-After the initial geometrical characterization of the nano wires an attempt was made to prepare grids made up of several wires.
-Since the wires diameter is smaller then the wavelength of visible light, special diffraction effects are expected to occur when irradiating this sort of nano grid. ds-NiAl-Re pit A first attempt involved applying a scanning droplet cell (SDC) [160, 161].
+After the initial geometrical characterization of the nanowires, an attempt was made to prepare grids composed of several wires.
+Since the wire diameters are smaller then the wavelength of visible light, special diffraction effects were expected to occur when irradiating this type of nanogrid. ds-NiAl-Re pit A first attempt at creating a crossed pit involved the use of a scanning droplet cell (SDC) [160, 161].
 This was achieved by using a simplified version of the SDC on a longitudinally cut sample of ds-NiAl-Re.
-In the original version the SDC contains a full electrochemical setup.
-A small capillary is prepared as described in section 4.3 and mounted into an acrylic block.
+In the original version the SDC contains a full electrochemical set-up.
+A small capillary was prepared as described in section 4.3 and mounted into an acrylic block.
 The block also contains a reference electrode and a counter electrode and channels that connect the electrodes and the capillary tip with an electrolyte supply.
-Since a purely chemical disgestion of the matrix was performed, the capillary was filled with the $H_2O/HCl/H_2O_2$ solution mentioned above, removing the necessity for the electrochemical accessories.
-In this case a capillary with a tip diameter of approx. 100 μm was employed, mounted in an acrylic block and only the electrolyte supply channel was used.
+Since a purely chemical disgestion of the matrix was performed, the capillary was filled with the $H_2O / HCl / H_2O_2$ solution mentioned above, eliminating the necessity for the electrochemical accessories.
+In this case, a capillary with a tip diameter of approx. 100 μm was employed, mounted in an acrylic block and only the electrolyte supply channel was used.
 The capillary tip was coated with a thin layer of silicone in order to guarantee good sealing between the capillary and the ds-NiAl-Re substrate.
 The silicone was applied to the tip by dipping the capillary into a thin layer of silicone on a glass substrate and blowing nitrogen gas through the capillary in order to prevent blockage.

 The capillary was filled with etching solution from the supply channel and set down on the sample.
-After 10 min the capillary was removed and the sample surface was rinsed and investigated using SEM.
+After 10 minutes, the capillary was removed and the sample surface was rinsed and investigated using SEM.
 A selectively etched pit had formed under the capillary tip.
 The pit is shown in fig. 5.10.

-ds-NiAl-Mo hole Manufacturing a grid comprised of nano wires was achieved using a ds-NiAl-Mo sample.
-Again the sample was cut in such a manner as to obtain longitudinal wires.
+ds-NiAl-Mo hole A grid comprised of nanowires was prepared from a ds-NiAl-Mo sample.
+The sample was cut in such a manner as to obtain longitudinal wires.
 Next, a rod with a diameter of 3 mm and a length of 4 cm was cut from this material.
 The rod was then sliced into discs with a thickness of approx. 500 μm.
 These discs were mechanically ground in order to thin them down to thicknesses of approx. 150 μm.
-Finally a Tenupol-2 dual-jet setup (described in detail in section 6, p.
+Finally, a Tenupol-2 dual-jet set-up (described in detail in section 6, p.
 71) was used to selectively etch the matrix.